-• Integral cryptanalysis (Square attacks) [24]: this type of cryptanalysis lends itself very well to ciphers that treat the state in blocks.
-It was applied to bit-oriented ciphers in [71].
+- (Amplified) Boomerang [73, 42] and rectangle attacks [14]: These attacks chain (sets of) differentials over a small number of rounds to construct distinguishers over a larger number of rounds.
+These are also likely candidates for good structural distinguishers, for the same reason as differential-linear ones. - Integral cryptanalysis (Square attacks) [27]: this type of cryptanalysis lends itself very well to ciphers that treat the state in blocks.
+It was applied to bit-oriented ciphers in [78].
 Based on the findings of that paper we estimate that it will only work on reduced-round versions of Keccak-f with three to four rounds.